PrakritigitHUB/M1_LibraryManagementSystem/5_Report/README.md

 # LIBRARY MANAGEMENT SYSTEM

-* The Library management System is a project that manages and stores books data electronically ,monitors and controls the transactions in a library.
+* The Library management System is a project that manages and stores books data electronically ,monitors and controls the transactions in a Library.
-* The project Library Management System is developed using C, which mainly focuses on basic operations in a library like :
+* The project Library Management System is developed using C, which mainly focuses on basic operations in a Library like :
 * adding new books
 * updating new information
 * searching books